rosarinjroy/pyne/README.md

                         P - print() function
                         J - JSON module
-                        R - re module for regex processing NR - Record number starting with 1 NF - Num of fields in the current record
+                        R - re module for regex processing NR - Record number (starts with 1) NF - Num of fields in the current record

 options:
   -h, --help       show this help message and exit --no-strip       Disables stripping leading and trailing whitespaces.
+  --json           Loads each line as JSON record.
   --no-skip-empty  Do not skip empty lines.
 By default empty lines are skipped --sep SEP        Field separator regex.
 Default sep: [ 	]+ --begin BEGIN    BEGIN block that gets executed once before processing any line.
-                   Any variables defined in this block are available throughout the program.
+                   Any variables defined in this block are visible throughout the program.
   --end END        END block that gets executed once after processing all lines.
-                   Any variables defined in BEGIN or BODY are available in this block.
+                   Any variables defined in BEGIN or BODY are visible in this block.
 ```

 # Examples with numbers